-3.16 Of the 149 sites for which an assessment was possible, the majority (74%) are of medium or low fragility, while 26% are considered to be highly fragile.
-In terms of vulnerability, the majority (92%) are of medium or low vulnerability, while only 8% are thought to be highly vulnerable.
-Considered together, 7% of sites appear to be both highly fragile and highly vulnerable.
-The distribution (fig. 4) shows a general trend of sites located in the more upland regions of the study area being considered to be less at risk than those in areas of more intensive agriculture, particularly in Walton Basin.
-For many of the sites located in the upland areas which are recorded as being both moderately fragile and vulnerable, such as those to the east of the Ithon, the threat is usually perceived as being in the long term, rather than as an active threat.
+3.16 Of the 311 sites for which an assessment was possible, the majority (79%) are of medium or low fragility, while 21% are considered to be highly fragile.
+In terms of vulnerability, the majority (90%) are of medium or low vulnerability, while only 10% are thought to be highly vulnerable.
+Considered together, 9% of sites appear to be both highly fragile and highly vulnerable.
+The distribution (Fig. 4) shows a general trend of sites located in the more upland regions of the study area being considered to be less at risk than those in areas of more intensive agriculture, particularly in Walton Basin.
+For many of the sites located in the upland areas which are recorded as being both moderately fragile and vulnerable the threat is usually perceived as being in the long term, rather than as an active threat.